What is Xylitol?

 - Xylitol tastes like sugar, but it adds a barely-perceptible cool “icy” taste sensation due to the fact that it has what’s called a “negative heat of dissolution” – it slightly cools any liquid it’s dissolved in.

-- While more research is needed, some scientific studies indicate that Xylitol may help to maintain healthy bone density in animal models.
+- While more research is needed, some scientific studies in animal models indicate that Xylitol may positively affect the overall balance of gut flora.* These changes can affect the metabolism of dietary isoflavonoids, which may in turn, help to maintain healthy bone density.*

 What is Xylitol’s impact on dental cavities?